 In 2015, Cal-Am hired the Alliance Consulting Group to perform the depreciation study.
 The depreciation study analyzed the life and net salvage percentages for the property groups associated with Cal-Am’s California distribution and general plant assets as of December 31, 2014.
 Alliance Consulting Group used the straight-line, average life group remaining-life deprecation system to calculate the annual depreciation accruals in this study.
 Cal-Am accrues depreciation based on the original cost of all property included in each depreciable plant account.
 When the plant retires, Cal-Am then charges the full cost of the depreciable property, less the net salvage amount, to the depreciation reserve.

 Based on the record, we find that Cal-Am did not meet its burden of proof to justify and substantiate a 10% increase, or $2.3 million, in annual depreciation expense.
 Even though Cal-Am provided a depreciation study, the depreciation study only discussed (1) the methodologies and processes used in deriving the study, and (2) the life analysis and net salvage percentage of each account.
 To justify and substantiate a 10% increase in depreciation expense, Cal-Am must provide additional information, including but not limited to: (1) analyses and explanations of the drivers and causes for the increases, which possibly would also include the percentage increase attributed to each driver; (2) comparison and analysis of current and proposed depreciation rates, net salvage rates, and service lives of each asset group, and (3) computation of the annual depreciation rate.
-Because Cal-Am failed to substantiate the $2.3 million increase in annual depreciation expense, we deny the requested depreciation expense increase.
-We find reasonable and adopt the current annual depreciation expense of $21.6 million for 2018-2020.
+Because Cal-Am failed to substantiate the 10% increase in annual depreciation expense, we find it reasonable to deny Cal-Am’s requested depreciation increase for 2018-2020.
+Based on the plant assets approved in this proceeding, we approve a depreciation expense of $23.520 million for 2018.

 Los Angeles County argues that Cal-Am’s requested depreciation increase places a burden on ratepayers and results in rate shock.
 Los Angeles County recommends that Cal-Am phase in the deprecation adjustment over a period of time to lessen the impact on rates.
 Because we reject Cal-Am’s requested increase in depreciation expense, Los Angeles County’s recommendation is moot.